 If you want to look at the distances for these places and more check this link out!

 Although I spent the majority of my working holiday working on the rebuild in Christchurch, visiting the North Island was a particular highlight for me.

 We did a road trip from Wellington to Auckland, which was great as we saw great places and even better scenery!

 There are a number of great places to stop along the way, so it’s best to do this trip in a week or more.
 You don’t want to rush through places such as Coromandel, Rotorua and Taupo, as the scenery is fantastic!

 It’s amazing how diverse the scenery is on this trip, considering it’s not a long one.
 Driving from Wellington to Auckland, you experience rapid rivers, high mountains and beautiful beaches, it’s simply incredible!

-It may be the smaller of the two main islands, but there’s plenty of places to visit on the North Island!
+It may be the smaller of the two main islands, but there are plenty of places to visit on the North Island!
 An Auckland to Wellington road trip is the best way to see all of this!

 Christchurch <> Queenstown

-If you are living in Christchurch, working on the rebuild, then this is a trip I recommend as a great weekend break.
+If you are living in Christchurch and working on the rebuild, then this is a trip I recommend as a great weekend break.
 We did this trip a number of times when there was a long weekend.

 Travelling to Queenstown is a must in any New Zealand itinerary as it’s a haven for backpackers.
 There are plenty of things to do and if you can get there when it is ski season all the better!